 Heart failure interferes with the kidney's normal function of eliminating excess sodium and waste products from the body.
 In congestive heart failure, the body retains more fluid, resulting in swelling of the ankles and legs.
 Fluid also collects in the lungs, which can cause profound shortness of breath.

 The following are the most common symptoms of heart failure.
-However, each individual may experience heart failure symptoms differently.
+However, everyone may experience heart failure symptoms differently.
 The severity of the condition and symptoms depends on how much of the heart's pumping capacity has been lost.
 Symptoms of heart failure may include:

 Diagnosis of Heart Failure

-In addition to a complete medical history and physical examination, the diagnosis of heart failure may include any, or a combination, of a chest x-ray, echocardiogram, electrocardiogram or BNP testing.
+In addition to a complete medical history and physical examination, the diagnosis of heart failure may include any, or a combination, of a chest x-ray, echocardiogram, electrocardiogram or blood test.